lyndonyz/GameVerse/README.md

 Node Version: v24.11.0.<br>Make sure you have Visual Studio Code btw.

 ## For WINDOWS:
-<br>Use Chocolatey v2.5.1.
+Use Chocolatey v2.5.1.
-Read how to install Chocolatey on their official documentation for proper installation of node.js Ensure you have node installed.
+<br>Read how to install Chocolatey on their official documentation for proper installation of node.js
+<br>Ensure you have node installed.

 Check using:
 ```node -v```